nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![Bookmark_back command](Images/BookmarkUG/Figure7.png)

 >**Useful Information:**
->* When you input back in any bookmark category, you are brought back to the bookmark main.
+>* When you input `back` in any bookmark category, you are brought back to the bookmark main.
->* When you input back in the bookmark main, you will be prompted to type “exit” to exit bookmark mode.
+>* When you input `back` in the bookmark main, you will be prompted to type “`exit`” to exit bookmark mode.
 >* The user input is not case-sensitive.

 >**Warning:**